 Malic Amalya is a moving-image artist working at the cross sections of avant-garde cinema traditions, queercore DIY communities, and feminist and critical race theories.
-Working in 16mm film and lo-fi video, Malics work traverses the political implications and emotional impact of estrangement.
+Working in 16mm film, video, and expanded cinema, Malics work traverses the political implications and emotional impact of estrangement.
 Images linger over abandoned spaces, decaying fauna, and overgrown wreckages.
 Forms, sounds, signifiers, and narratives deteriorate and then reform.
 Slow unveilings, deliberate repetition, and unexpected juxtapositions highlight disregarded details.
 Tensions rise between preciousness and abjection within the discarded and the overlooked.

 Malic is the recipient of the 2014 GOLDIE Award in Film